diabloxenon/swiftspam/README.md

 If you see testing mails with `⚠️ False ➕` or `⚠️ False ➖` symbols, that means somehow you have classified wrong mails in training phase.
 Please, train the emails carefully.

 Although, I don't expect a completely spam free mailbox due to algorithmic inefficiencies but it gets rid of most unnecessary stuff.
 This open-source project gives you full right to do whatever you want with your data.

+## Similar Project

+This project is based mostly on my another project [Spamaway](https://github.com/diabloxenon/spamaway).
+This one is written in Go.

 ## Resource Credits